marianomat/SimpleTodoApp/README.md

 If you would like to contribute to this project, please feel free to submit a pull request.

-Please note that all code should be written in English and should follow the PSR-2 coding standard.
+Please note that all code should be written in English.

 📝 **License**